mnkala2/PlaylistManagementSystem/readme.md

 I used the below components to complete the solution

-Python — a fantastic programming language used widely for all types of tasks
+Python
 Flask-RESTful — an extension of the Flask library.
-Enables us to develop APIs quickly

 SQLAlchemy — an ORM (Object Relational Mapper).
-Helps us to communicate with the database without writing SQL

 Theoretical Questions
-• List which principles you are following with this microservice The API is a restFul API
+• List which principles you are following with this microservice The API is a restFul API usinf Flask
-• List which design patterns you have used with this microservice and why I wanted to follow an MVC pattern, but the Flask was causing circular reference erros
+• List which design patterns you have used with this microservice and why I used the MVC pattern
 • List where and why you used some characteristics of object oriented programming All my requests are sent  as object, object oriented design makes things easier to main and read and manipulated since we working with dedicated objects for each entity